Table of Contents

 - Opens multiple use cases in DeFi and NFT marketplacesEnables the ability to prove/verify transactions and ownership of assets without revealing wallet address or the entire history of transactions

 Dock already has all of the technology and tools to support functionality for decentralized identities.
-Adding the support of Verifiable Credentials is a powerful and secure way to add trust and authenticity to every credential, document, or a certificate used in Web3 while ensuring the privacy of everyone participating.
+Adding the support of Verifiable Credentials is a powerful and secure way to add trust and authenticity to every credential, document, or certificate used in Web3 while ensuring the privacy of everyone participating.